-- The Superintendent of Public Instruction may, upon application by the board of trustees of a school district, authorize additional days or minutes of instruction for a program of remedial education that is fully paid for through the school district, including, without limitation, the provision of transportation.
-If Superintendent of Public Instruction authorizes such additional days or minutes, the board of trustees may adopt a policy prescribing the minimum number of days of attendance or the minimum number of minutes of attendance for a pupil who is determined to need such remedial education.
-If the board of trustees adopts such a policy, the policy must include, without limitation, the criteria for determining that a pupil be enrolled in the program of remedial education, the procedure pursuant to which parents and guardians will be notified of the pupil's progress throughout the school year and a process for appealing a determination regarding a pupil's need for remedial education. - 9.
-The State Board shall adopt regulations: - (a) Providing procedures for changing schedules of instruction to be used if a natural disaster, inclement weather or an accident necessitates the closing of a particular school within a school district. - (b) Defining a rural portion of a county and a remote portion of a county for the purposes of subsection 2. - Sec.
-4. NRS 388.842 is hereby amended to read as follows: - 388.842 1.
-A program of distance education may include, without limitation, an opportunity for pupils to participate in the program: - (a) For a shorter school day or a longer school day than that regularly provided for in the school district or charter school, as applicable; and - (b) During any part of the calendar year. - 2.
-If a program of distance education is provided for pupils on a full-time basis, the program must include at least as many hours or minutes of instruction as would be provided under a program consisting of [180] 183 days. - Sec.
-5. Chapter 391 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
-The board of trustees of each school district shall establish a design team to facilitate the design, development and implementation of strategies to improve conditions of teaching and learning within the school district.
+1 school year and a process for appealing a determination regarding remedial education.
+2345678 The State Board shall adopt regulations:

+- (a) Providing procedures for changing schedules of instruction to b natural disaster, inclement weather or an accident necessitates the closing particular school within a school district. - (b) Defining a rural portion of a county and a remote portion of a county the purposes of subsection 2.]
+(Deleted by amendment.) - Sec.
+4. [NRS 388.842 is hereby amended to read as follows: - 1.
+A program of distance education may include limitation, an opportunity for pupils to participate in the program: - (a) For a shorter school day or a longer school day than that regularly for in the school district or charter school, as applicable; and - (b) During any part of the calendar year.

-- 2. The membership of a design team created pursuant to subsection 1 must consist of persons appointed by the board of trustees from among: - (a) Representatives of the school district; and - (b) Representatives of recognized employee organizations which represent one or more groups of employees of the school district. - At least 50 percent of the members that the board of trustees appoints to the design team must be representatives of recognized employee organizations which represent one or more groups of employees of the school district. - 3.
-In carrying out its duties to facilitate the design, development and implementation of strategies to improve conditions of teaching and learning within the school district, the design team for each school district shall develop a program for the school district pursuant to which an employee of the school district may become eligible to earn an enhanced level of compensation by achieving outstanding development in his profession or employment, as assessed in accordance with the criteria developed pursuant to subsection 4. - 4.
-To determine whether an employee of the school district has achieved outstanding development in his profession or employment, the design team for each school district shall develop criteria for use in the school district setting forth, without limitation: - (a) The activities in which an employee of the school district must participate to achieve outstanding development in his profession or employment; - (b) The duties an employee of the school district must carry out to achieve outstanding development in his profession or employment; and - (c) The knowledge and skills an employee of the school district must acquire to achieve outstanding development in his profession or employment. - 5.
-A program of enhanced compensation developed pursuant to subsection 3 must be: - (a) Applicable to all employees of the school district for which the program is developed, regardless of whether those employees are licensed or unlicensed; and - (b) Bargained for in accordance with the provisions of chapter 288 of NRS. - 42 6.
-As used in this section, "employee organization" has the 43 meaning ascribed to it in NRS 288.040.
+- If a program of distance education is provided for pupils on a full-time basis, the program must include at least as many hours or minutes of instruction as would be provided under a program consisting of [180] 183 days.]
+(Deleted by amendment.) - Sec.
+5. Chapter 391 of NRS is hereby amended by adding thereto a new section to read as follows: - The board of trustees of each school district shall establish a design team to facilitate the design, development and implementation of strategies to improve conditions of teaching and learning within the school district. - 2.
+The membership of a design team created pursuant to subsection 1 must consist of persons appointed by the board of trustees from among: - (a) Representatives of the school district; and - (b) Representatives of recognized employee organizations which represent one or more groups of employees of the school district. - → At least 50 percent of the members that the board of trustees appoints to the design team must be representatives of recognized employee organizations which represent one or more groups of employees of the school district. - 3.
+In carrying out its duties to facilitate the design, development and implementation of strategies to improve conditions of teaching and learning within the school district, the design team for each school district shall develop a program for the school district pursuant to which an employee of the school district may become eligible to earn an enhanced level of compensation by achieving outstanding development in his profession or employment, as assessed in accordance with the criteria developed pursuant to subsection 4. - To determine whether an employee of the school district has achieved outstanding development in his profession or employment, the design team for each school district shall develop criteria for use in the school district setting forth, without limitation: - (a) The activities in which an employee of the school district must participate to achieve outstanding development in his profession or employment; - (b) The duties an employee of the school district must carry out to achieve outstanding development in his profession or employment; and - (c) The knowledge and skills an employee of the school district must acquire to achieve outstanding development in his profession or employment. - 5.
+A program of enhanced compensation developed pursuant to subsection 3 must be: - (a) Applicable to all employees of the school district for which the program is developed, regardless of whether those employees are licensed or unlicensed; and - (b) Bargained for in accordance with the provisions of chapter 288 of NRS.

+6. As used in this section, "employee organization" has the meaning ascribed to it in NRS 288.040.